brmccrary/nuvo_simple/README.md

 ~~~
 nuvo_simple:
   port: /dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0
   baud: 9600          # Optional, defaults to 9600
-  page_source: 3  # Optional, defaults to source 6
+  page_source: 6      # Optional, defaults to source 6
-  page_volume: 35 # Optional, defaults to -40.
-Volume in DB without the minus sign.
-1 is loudest and 78 is muted.
+  page_volume: 35     # Optional, defaults to 35%.
+Volume is in percentage.
+0 is muted and 100 is loudest.
+  min_offset: -20     # Optional, minimum volume offset percentage for offset number entity.
+Defaults to -20
+  max_offset: 20      # Optional, maximum volume offset percentage for offset number entity.
+Defaults to 20
+  all_off_recall: yes # Optional, enables "all off recall."
+Defaults to no.
   zones:
     1:
       name: Office
     2:
       name: Very Noisy Room
-      zone_page_volume: 10  # Optional, if specified will override page_volume above for that zone only.
+      zone_page_volume: 95  # Optional, if specified will override page_volume above for that zone only.
   sources:
     1:
       name: SiriusXM